10 Best Herbal Capsules For Depression

 vitex agnus-castus capsule

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and may be beneficial for individuals experiencing symptoms of depression.
+Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy that has been traditionally used to support hormonal balance and mood regulation.

 nigella sativa capsule